hpatches/hpatches-benchmark/README.md

 # HBench

-A toolbox for evaluating local feature descriptors in common computer vision tasks with the *HPatches* dataset (Homography patches).
+*HBench* is a toolbox for evaluating local feature descriptors using the [*HPatches*](https://github.com/featw/hpatches) (Homography Patches) dataset and benchmark.
-This toolbox is a support code for the challenge for [Local Features: State of the Art, Open Problems and Performance Evaluation](http://www.iis.ee.ic.ac.uk/ComputerVision/DescrWorkshop/index.html) workshop at ECCV 2016.
+This toolbox supports the descriptor matching challenge that will be presented at the [Local Features: State of the Art, Open Problems and Performance Evaluation](http://www.iis.ee.ic.ac.uk/ComputerVision/DescrWorkshop/index.html) workshop at ECCV 2016.
+It implements the *HPatches* evaluation protocol and allows to produce the result files required to enter the challenge.

 ## Getting started

-In order to take part in the challenge, one needs to send the archived `*.results` files for each `*.benchmark` file in the `benchmarks/` sub-folders.
-To do so, the simplest way is to use this toolbox.
+The *HPatches* benchmark assess local patch descriptors using a number of complementary tests.
+There are two ways to run such tests and enter the challenge:

+1. **Provide the patch descriptors.** This is the simplest although slightly less flexible manner.
+In this case, one simply computes a patch descriptor for each patch in *HPatches*, stores it in a CSV file, and uses the *HBench* toolbox to generate the result files.
+The main limitation is that descriptors are implicitly compared using the Euclidean distance.

+2. **Provide the result files directly.** This method is more flexible as it allows to compare descriptors using an arbitrary method, but it requires to generate the result files directly.
+In particular, for each  `*.benchmark` file found in the folder hierarchy `benchmarks/`, one must provide a corresponding `*.results` file.

-*HBench* is written in MATLAB but provides a simple command line interface for producing the `.results` files from descriptors stored in CSV files.
-You do not need to own a MATLAB license as we provide a [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) which needs only on the freely available MATLAB Compiler Runtime (MCR)
+The rest of this page discusses the first method, which relies on the *HBench* software. *HBench* is written in MATLAB but provides a simple command line interface for producing the `.results` files from descriptors stored in CSV files.
+You do not need to own a MATLAB license as we provide a [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) which needs only on the freely available MATLAB Compiler Runtime (MCR).

-### Participate in the challange
+### Participate in the challenge

 To obtain the results files, once the test set is released, you generally proceed as follows:

-* Donwload and unpack the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) of *HBench*.
-If you do not have MATLAB R2016a, install [MCR R2016a](http://www.mathworks.com/products/compiler/mcr/) to some `MCRPATH`.
-Otherwise `MCRPATH` is your MATLAB path.
+* **Install HBench.** Download and unpack the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) of *HBench*.
+Let `HBPATH` be the path to the install directory.
+* **Install HPatches.** Download the [HPatches](https://github.com/featw/hpatches) dataset.
+You can download the dataset directly or by running the script `HBPATH/bin/run_hb.sh MCRPATH` available in the *binary* distribution of HBench (see above).
+Make sure that the HPatches data is unpacked in the subfolder `HBPATH/data/` of the HBench install.
+* **Install the required MATLAB components.** Install either MATLAB R2016a or the free MATLAB redistributable environment [MCR R2016a](http://www.mathworks.com/products/compiler/mcr/).
+In the following, let `MCRPATH` be the path to either the MATLAB or MCR install.
 See [Install MCR](#install-mcr) for more details.
-* Download the *HPatches* dataset.
-The dataset is organized in patch-images in `data/hpatches/SEQUENCE/IMNAME.png`.
-You can download the dataset by running `bin/run_hb.sh MCRPATH`.
-The script `run_hb.sh` is only in the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz).
-* For each patch-image compute the descriptor DESCNAME and store it in a numeric [CSV file](#csv-descriptors) `data/descriptors/DESCNAME/SEQUENCE/IMNAME.csv` with one descriptor per line.
+* **Compute the patch descriptors.** The HPatches dataset is organized in patch-images in `HBPATH/data/hpatches/SEQUENCE/IMNAME.png`.
+For each patch-image compute the descriptor `DESCNAME` (where `DESCNAME` is an arbitrary descriptor name such as `SIFT`) and store it in a numeric [CSV file](#csv-descriptors)
+`HBPATH/data/descriptors/DESCNAME/SEQUENCE/IMNAME.csv` with one descriptor per line.
-* Compute the results for all the tasks with `./bin/run_hb.sh MCRPATH pack DESCNAME`.
+* **Compute the result files.** This can be done in one go from the command line using `HBPATH/bin/run_hb.sh MCRPATH pack DESCNAME`.
-It checks the validity of descriptors, computes the results and asks for some details about your submission.
-More details about the interface [here](#command-line-interface).
+This command checks the validity of descriptors, computes the results and asks for some details about your submission.
+More details about the interface can be found [here](#command-line-interface).
-* Send the archive `./DESCNAME_results.zip` to the [Dropbox submission folder](https://www.dropbox.com/request/2MJm7vV15XJnl1RzuCzl).
+* **Submit the results.** Send the archive `./DESCNAME_results.zip` to the [Dropbox submission folder](https://www.dropbox.com/request/2MJm7vV15XJnl1RzuCzl).

-Additionally you can also experiment with the MATLAB code directly, using the provided interface to compute your own descriptors.
-You can also clone the [GIT repository](https://github.com/featw/hbench), however to run the source code you need a MATLAB license.
+Additionally, you can also experiment with the MATLAB code directly, using the provided interface to compute your own descriptors.
+You can also clone the [GIT repository](https://github.com/featw/hbench), but in order to run the source code you will need a MATLAB license.

 ### Install MCR
-The command line interface needs either MATLAB R2016a installed or the MCR installed.
-If you do not have MATLAB installed, you can download the MCR for:
+The command line interface requires either MATLAB R2016a or the MATLAB Compiler Rumtime (MCR) installed.
+If you do not have MATLAB, you can download and install the MCR for free as follows:

 * [Download MCR for Linux 64-bit](http://www.mathworks.com/supportfiles/downloads/R2016a/deployment_files/R2016a/installers/glnxa64/MCR_R2016a_glnxa64_installer.zip)
 Download the zip archive, unpack and run the `./install` script.
 * [Download MCR for Windows 64-bit](http://www.mathworks.com/supportfiles/downloads/R2016a/deployment_files/R2016a/installers/win64/MCR_R2016a_win64_installer.exe)